 Portable Generator Safety Tips

-Incidents associated with portable generators reported to the Consumer Product Safety Commission
+Courtesy of the U.S. Consumer Product Safety Commission

 Carbon Monoxide Hazard

 NEVER use a generator in enclosed or partially-enclosed spaces.
 Generators can produce high levels of CO very quickly.
 When you use a portable generator, remember that you cannot smell or see CO.
 Even if you can't smell exhaust fumes, you may still be exposed to CO.
 If you start to feel sick, dizzy, or weak while using a generator, get to fresh air RIGHT AWAY.
 DO NOT DELAY.
 The CO from generators can rapidly lead to full incapacitation and death.

 If you experience serious symptoms, get medical attention immediately.
 Inform medical staff that CO poisoning is suspected.
 If you experienced symptoms while indoors, have someone call the fire department to determine when it is safe to reenter the building.

 Follow these safety tips to protect against CO poisoning: